A growth mindset unlocks success, happiness, and fulfillment.

 Try stuff.
 Take a class, join a club, or volunteer for a unique project at work.

 When you start looking, you’ll realize that growth opportunities surround you.
-Take advantage of them.
-Seeing how much you’ve grown and developed will show you that you can change your outcomes via effort.
+Take advantage of them, no matter how small.

 Be Realistic

-Some fields are highly selective, and others are more bout who you know than what you know.
+Some fields are highly selective, and others are more about who you know than what you know.

 Consider Your Approach